iturdikulov/notes/puzzle english learning by plan.md

 ---
-title: Puzzle English learning by plan
 date: 2023-03-14
+draft: true
+sr-due: 2023-03-17
+sr-ease: 230
+sr-interval: 2
 tags:
 - inbox
 - literature
-draft: true
-sr-due: 2023-03-17
-sr-interval: 2
-sr-ease: 230
 ---

+# Puzzle English learning by plan

 This is my notes, taken from the [[puzzle english]] website.